 NLU stands for Natural Language Understanding.
 It takes the raw input from the client and understands what the client is trying to say.
 NLU’s purpose is to understand the intention of the client.

 CORE takes the intent class and makes the decision which type or class needed to be sent as a response.

 NLG stands for Natural Language Generation.
 It’s an optional section.
 This step requires the actual text or the type of text to be sent as a response.

-Managing all the three sections, we need to study the type of chat that clients usually have over the phone or facebook page.
+Managing all the three sections, we need to study the type of chat that clients usually have over the phone or Facebook page.
 We gather all those data and created an intent classifier.
-After that, we created use cases which in terms of RASA known as stories.
+After that, we created use cases in terms of RASA known as stories.
 That stories actually make the system understand what type of response to be generated for which type of intent class.
 It also understands that asking something from the beginning of a conversation is not of similar meaning when it is asked in the middle of a conversation.
-As a result, a tree is generated, which is similar to this :
+As a result, a tree is generated.

 For response, we didn’t rely on some Language Generation tool or Framework rather we used some fixed text, as we know the Domain (Biyeta) is very well known to us.

-That lead us to a working bot, which primarily serves our purpose.
-But still deploy the system and it to facebook or make a web user-interface to use it independently.
-We then integrated with biyeta facebook page in messenger through the webhook provided by the rasa itself.
+That leads us to a working bot, which primarily serves our purpose.
+But still, deploy the system and it to Facebook or make a web user-interface to use it independently.
+We then integrated with biyeta Facebook page in messenger through the webhook provided by the rasa itself.
 We also created a simple user interface for biyeta.
-While doing so, we went through an issue, through ui an ajax call are required to communicate with RASA which was not being possible because from the browser interacting with those port are generating issues so we used Nginx to create a reverse proxy, by that if we solved the port issue by some advance routing mechanism.
+While doing so, we went through an issue, through UI an ajax call is required to communicate with RASA which was not being possible because from the browser interacting with those port are generating issues so we used Nginx to create a reverse proxy, by that if we solved the port issue by some advance routing mechanism.

 Contributor: Mohammad Sheikh Ghazanfar